 When it comes to activities and fun, I can be impulsive at times, really impulsive.
-About five minutes after receiving the suggestion to cover the “MVP Health Care Frigid Infliction,” a 10-hour adventure race at Bolton Valley in Vermont, I told my editor, “Sure.
+About five minutes after receiving the suggestion to cover the “MVP Health Care Frigid Infliction,” 10-hours of adventure racing at Bolton Valley in Vermont, I told my editor, “Sure.
 I would love to do it!
 Can I compete while I cover it?”

 I really love this job because I am rarely told “No.” Within a few days I was signed up for the race and had wrangled my good friend, Jim, into being my partner.
 (It didn’t take a lot of work.
 He can be as foolish and impulsive as me at times.)
 We were both excited.
 As outdoor enthusiasts and avid runner/hikers we felt we had the stamina to complete the race.
 The question was: Did we have the skills to actually compete against experienced adventure athletes?